Pixate/pixate-freestyle-ios/themes/README.md

 * Click on the `Build Phases` tab.
 * From the top menu under `Editor`, select `Add Build Phase`, then `Add Run Script Build Phase`.

-* If you're using RVM:
+* If you're using RVM,
 * In the new Run Script field enter:

 ```